Research Mentorship Program

 2. Click on the link to GOLD under "How to place an order".

-• If you forgot your PERM number, please contact rmp@summer.ucsb.edu.
+• If you forgot your PERM number, please follow the recovery instructions provided by GOLD.

-4. Once in GOLD, select "Transcripts and Verification" which is located on the left-hand menu.
+5. Once in GOLD, select "Grades" followed by "Transcripts and Verification" (if Current Student) or "Transcripts" (if Alumni/Former Student) which is located on the left-hand menu.

 NOTE: Be sure to read the instructions carefully because you will have several options for delivery and the process is very specific.
-UCSBNetIDs are deactivated after six months of separation from the University.
-If you have any questions regarding how to access grades or order a transcript, please contact rmp@summer.ucsb.edu.
+UCSB Netids are deactivated after 13 months of separation from the University.
+If the above steps do not work for you, please submit a Help Ticket to UCSB Letters and Science IT here.

 Pre-college students eating lunch

-In order to use or distribute research outside of UC Santa Barbara, RMP students must receive approval from the Mentor and Principal Investigator of the project, and the Director of Academic Programs.
-Such activities include, but are not limited to: competitions, publication to journals or online platforms (paper and video presentation), college applications, etc. This information was explicitly stated in the RMP Statement of Understanding.
+In order to use or distribute research outside of UC Santa Barbara, RMP students must receive approval from the Mentor and Principal Investigator of the project, as well as the Director of Academic Programs.
+Such activities include, but are not limited to: competitions, publication in a journal or online platforms (paper and video presentation), college applications, social media, etc. This information was explicitly stated in the RMP Statement of Understanding.
 Failure to receive proper permission violates ethical standards in the research community and is subject to legal action.

 All consent requests must be submitted to RMP at least 3 weeks before the event or due date.